-- Marketing costs; Trainings can’t happen without enough students and marketing is the necessary tool that helps fill trainings and it usually require ads and a marketing staff.
+- Marketing costs; Training can’t happen without enough students and marketing is the necessary tool that helps fill training and it usually requires ads and marketing staff.

-- Certification; Trainings are more than just retreats.
+- Certification; Training is more than just retreats.
 Whether you become a certified yoga instructor or a Yoga Alliance Registered Yoga Teacher – remember, you don’t need to be an RYT to teach! – you leave with a new and valuable skill set that allows you to go into the world and seek yoga teaching jobs.

-- Taxes; Trainings might lose a large portion of the cost to taxes and so some trainings increase the training cost to account for this.
+- Taxes; Training might lose a large portion of the cost to taxes and so some training increases the training cost to account for this.